top of page

 My pseudonym for the streets was Ekún, whose meaning is “respect to the nature” in Mapudungun–a language spoken by the Mapuche natives in the South of Chile.

-The city as open canvas for the pseudo-artist
+The city as an open canvas for the pseudo-artist

 I call them murals.
 Mural like living wall, vital wall, moral wall.
 Mural like talking wall, murmuring wall.
 Mural like one wall grumbling, the other not.
 But, mural like non-commercial.
 These walls have nothing to sell.